 The primary objective at South Chamorro Seamount was to deploy a long-term geochemical observatory in a cased reentry hole in the central conduit of the serpentine mud volcano.
-The reentry hole for the installation of a downhole thermistor string, pressure sensor, and osmotic fluid samplers was designed to be sealed with a circulation obviation retrofit kit (CORK).
-The techniques that were used to install the CORK were similar to those used for successful installations during Legs 139, 164, 168, and 174B (Davis et al., 1992).
-The hole at Site 1200 was CORKed with a thermistor cable to obtain a long-term record of the temperature variations in the sealed hole as the natural hydrologic system reestablishes itself after drilling.
-This installation will provide a long-term record of (1) the rebound of temperatures toward formation conditions after the emplacement of the seal; (2) possible temporal variations in temperature and pressure due to lateral flow in discrete zones, regional and/or local seismicity, and short-term pressure effects; and (3) the composition of deep circulating fluids obtained with the osmotic samplers.
+The reentry hole for the installation of a downhole thermistor string, a pressure sensor, and osmotic-fluid samplers (Osmo-Samplers) was designed to be sealed with a circulation obviation retrofit kit (CORK).
+The techniques that were used to install the CORK were similar to those used during successful installations during Legs 139, 164, 168, and 174B (Davis et al., 1992).
+The hole at Site 1200 was CORKed with a thermistor cable to obtain a long-term record of the temperature variations in the sealed hole as the natural hydrologic system reestablishes itself after drilling with a pressure sensor package and two Osmo-Samplers.
+This installation will provide a long-term record of (1) the rebound of temperatures toward formation conditions after the emplacement of the seal; (2) possible temporal variations in temperature and pressure due to lateral flow in discrete zones, regional and/or local seismicity, and short-term pressure effects; and (3) the composition of deep circulating fluids obtained with the Osmo-Samplers.
 Data from the downhole instruments will be collected during an NSF-funded Jason/DSL 120 cruise that is tentatively scheduled to be conducted 18 months after Leg 195.